 Improving prescribing safety in general practices in the East Midlands through the PINCER intervention (Scaling up PINCER) 2014-15

->

-> The Health Foundation awarding £500,000.
+Funded by The Health Foundation awarding £500,000 and the East Midlands Academic Health Science Network £150,000.
 Key contact: Professor Niro Siriwardena.

->

-> Higher Education Institution Challenge for Patient Supported Quality Improvement and Education in Healthcare (HEI Challenge) 2015-16
+Higher Education Institution Challenge for Patient Supported Quality Improvement and Education in Healthcare (HEI Challenge) 2015-16

 Funded by East Midlands Academic Health Science Network awarding £250,000.
 Key contact: Rachel Hawley.